History of rent control in England and Wales: Extension and release

 Part l of the Landlord and Tenant Act 1954 extended Rent Act protection to tenants under long leases at low rents, and to the sub-tenants of tenants under such leases, by providing a procedure that converted those tenants into statutory tenants on the expiry of their tenancies.

 The Requisitioned Houses and Housing (Amendment) Act 1955 released from requisition those houses where the licensed occupier was accepted by the owner as a statutory tenant.
 The owner of the house was compensated for giving up the right to possession.

 Passed only after several particularly severe smoke-polluted fogs (called "smog") in London and the industrial towns had caused health problems, the Clean Air Act 1956 (which applied north and south of the border) reimbursed expenditure spent on the adaptation of fireplaces to burn smokeless fuel.
-The work counted as an improvement for rent increase purposes under the Rent Act 1957.
-Eight percent of the cost (net of any reimbursement) could be added to the rent.
+The work counted as an improvement for rent increase purposes under the Rent Act 1957 (5 & 6 Eliz.
+2. c.
+25).
+Eight per cent of the cost (net of any reimbursement) could be added to the rent.